 Dr Berenika Plusa - research

 Our work has challenged the existing model of epiblast and hypoblast specification and demonstrated that stochastic expression of lineage specific transcription factors precedes the maturation of mutually inhibitory regulatory pathways.
-We have also shown that epiblast precursors (the pluripotent lineage) exhibit reduced plasticity compared with the precursors of extraembryonic lineage – hypoblast (PrE).
+We have also shown that early cell fate decision are heterochronic and that epiblast precursors (the pluripotent lineage) exhibit reduced plasticity compared with the precursors of extraembryonic lineage – hypoblast (PrE).
 Our data support the notion that the cell determination is a gradual process and that cells becomes irreversible only at later stages of development Thus, the populations of presumptive PrE and EPI cells may be in different stages of the commitment process.
 Our results also suggest that the segregation of first lineages is driven by additional regulatory events, including the sensing of positional information that results in up- and down-regulation of key transcription factors.
 Interfering with positional information provided by cell polarity results in changes in expression and localisation of lineage-specific transcription factors.

 Although the emergence of all three embryonic lineages is a common phenomenon among mammals, there are apparent differences observed during lineage specification between different mammalian species.
 Recently, it was reported that the role of FGF/ERK signalling in the specification of hypoblast and pluripotentcy, well established in mice, may not be conserved in human embryos.
 Therefore, we are looking for the shared, interspecies mechanisms of the mammalian early lineage specification using mouse and rabbit model.
 Our recent research suggests that pluripotency-related transcription factor, Sox2, might play a conserved role in epiblast specification in mammals.
 We also found that aPKC is necessary for survival and correct positioning of hypoblast cells and that the inhibition of aPKC activity during epiblast and hypoblast segregation affects the maturation of hypoblast precursors.
 Recent derivation of naïve human ES cells using aPKC inhibitors suggests that aPKC function in epiblast and hypoblast specification may be conserved among mammals.